Fraudulent Claim? Our Workers' Comp Defense Attorneys Can Help

 Workers' Compensation in Pennsylvania

 The Pennsylvania Department of Labor & Industry has determined the maximum compensation for workplace injuries.
 That maximum is $1,205 in 2022.
-That figure represents 66 2/3 percent of an employee's average weekly wage if the weekly wage falls between $1807.50 and $903.76.
+That figure represents 66 2/3 percent of an employee's average weekly wage when the weekly wage falls between $ 903.76 and $ 1807.50.

 That's a lot of money when, as an employer, you have the responsibility to provide workers' compensation coverage to your employees.
 However, you also have the right to protect your business against claims that are fraudulent, unwarranted, or unrelated to work activities or for work injuries caused by your employee's drug or alcohol use.
 Employers and insurers are interested in assessing and mitigating risks due to the increase in weekly benefits, medical costs, settlements, and the number of claims.
-And as Pennsylvania workers' comp defense attorneys, so do we.
+And as Pennsylvania workers' comp defense attorneys, we do, too.

-Our workers' compensation defense lawyers develop sound strategies for self-insured, commercially insured, and uninsured employers and your third-party administrators.
+Our workers' compensation defense lawyers develop sound strategies for self-insured, commercially insured, and uninsured employers, as well as your third-party administrators.
 We support those strategies with our vast understanding of workers' compensation laws as they apply to employers and employees.
-That gives our workers' comp defense attorneys an upper hand when advancing an employer's workers comp defense case.
+That gives our workers' comp defense attorneys an edge when advancing an employer's workers ' comp defense case.

 Our Workers' Comp Attorneys Know PA's Requirements